Richard and Esther Shapiro: Dynasty legacy

 In January 2004, Esther Shapiro participated in a marathon of the show's episodes on SOAPnet, Serial Bowl: Alexis vs. Krystle, giving behind-the-scenes tidbits and factoids.

 In 2005 Ritchie Singer and Pamela Reed portrayed the Shapiros in Dynasty: The Making of a Guilty Pleasure, a fictionalized ABC television movie based on the creation and behind the scenes production of Dynasty.

 The first season of Dynasty was released on Region 1 DVD an April 19, 2005 by 20th Century Fox Home Entertainment.
 This edition includes audio commentary by Esther Shapiro.

 The Shapiros announced on January 12, 2011, that they had written a Dynasty prequel feature film script set in the 1960s, and were shopping it to studios for a possible film franchise.
 In a September 2011 interview, Dynasty actress Joan Collins chatted about a Dynasty television revival: "I've been in constant contact with Esther Shapiro, who wrote it, and apparently they've written a script."

 In September 2016, it was announced that a Dynasty reboot was in development at The CW, with the Shapiros attached as producers.
 The project received a series order in May 2017, and premiered in the US on October 11, 2017.
-On April 2, 2018, The CW renewed Dynasty for a second season.
+Dynasty ran for five seasons, ending in September 2022.

+Personal life

+The Shapiros are Jewish, with Esther's family being Sephardic Jews from Greece and Turkey.